Ever wanted to drive a go-kart through the streets of Tokyo dressed as a computer game character? Yes, us too.

 Any Nintendo fans will be all too familiar with the Mario Kart computer games.
 You pick your character and race Go-Karts through the streets.
 Mario Karting in Tokyo is effectively the real life, adult version of this.
 You can even dress up as your favourite character!

 Where Can I Do It?

 In recent years this has gained popularity among tourists and is now starting to pop up all over Japan.
 In Tokyo you can choose from a few different locations such as Shinagawa, Akihabara, Shibuya and Asakusa.
 You can also book to do it in Osaka if you are not going to Tokyo!

 Can Anyone Do It?

-Mario Karting is only available to people over the age of 18 with a full drivers license (and an international driving permit if you are not from Japan).
+Mario Karting is only available to people over the age of 18 with a full drivers license, and an international permit (which I guess is like a Mario Kart Drivers License) if you are not from Japan.

 How Much Does It Cost?

 The cost varies depending on the location you choose and how long you want to Kart for.